-The goal of MIST is to minimize fire suppression impacts on the land while ensuring the actions taken are safe, timely and effective.
+The goal of MIST is to minimize fire suppression impacts on the land while ensuring operational objectives are met, the actions taken are safe, timely and effective.
 Strategies for suppression activities and tactical operations will be planned to have the least long-term impact to the resource.
 All fire management activities within the park should adhere to MIST where possible.